towolf/towolf.github.com/docs/PsychMatlabTests/helpLinelength.markdown

 \>but i discover that the rest of the file is ignored if any
 \>line is longer than around 135 characters.

-There seems to be a limit of 131 characters in the M\-file comment lines that will be displayed as help text.
+There seems to be a limit of 131 characters in the M-file comment lines that will be displayed as help text.
 I verified this using the following
 commands: